lmjh/fitness-tracker/README.md

 ### 1. Account Management Tools

 * Helpful account management tools could be provided, such as the ability to update usernames, email addresses and passwords.
 * A password recovery function could also be provided.
-The [flask-security](https://pythonhosted.org/Flask-Security/features.html) extention can provide this functionality.
+The [flask-security](https://pythonhosted.org/Flask-Security/features.html) extension can provide this functionality.

 ### 2. Additional Log Filters